 Welcome

 I'm a Part-time Undergraduate (PTUG) Software Developer at Arm, where I've contributed to open-source projects like Cranelift and ArmRAL.
 For more on my professional history and some of the work I've done, take a look at my experience.
-If you're interested in learning more about the PTUG program from one directly, please do feel free to get in touch!
-(Please be advised that any opinions I may express are my own and do not necessarily represent the views of my employer.)

-Academically, I'm an undergraduate Computer Science student at the University of York.
 Some of my open-source personal projects are available below.

 I prioritise efficiency and robustness in a technical solution, but I also believe that engineers have a social obligation to consider the potential impact or ramifications of their work; to this end, I endeavour to be mindful of how any of my work could be detrimental, even unintentionally.
 I'm also very supportive of work around diversity, equity, and inclusion (DEI) - both out of personal interests and owing to the potential benefits that engineering projects can gain from diversity of opinions and perspectives.